Ambushed (1998 film): Production

-Filming for Ambushed took place in Bolivia and North Carolina, with some filming occurring at the Orton Plantation.
+Filming for Ambushed took place in North Carolina, with some filming occurring at the Orton Plantation.

 Release

 Ambushed premiered on HBO on June 26, 1998.

 Themes

 William Covey has classified this film, along with Across 110th Street, Deep Cover, Detroit 9000, The Glass Shield, and Devil in a Blue Dress as examples of films that "locate crime and criminality within white culture, while the moral center of each film is marked by black male heroism."

 Reception

 Ambushed received reviews from The Chucks Connection and TV Guide, the latter of which called it " boisterous but none too convincing. ...
 Short on logic and long on polemics, this pumped-up action pic dashes to a predictable, preordained conclusion."
 The Guardian was more favorable, noting that "his unfussy, effective approach augurs well for his directorial career".